Support and Advisement

 - Phillip Young - piano, keyboard skills, applied music

 - Steve Gates - music theory, musicianship, composition

 - Zac Matthews - music theory, music lab, jazz

-- Henry Shin - orchestra, instrumental music, applied music
+- Henry Shin - orchestra, instrumental music, music history, applied music

 - Maria Fortuna Dean - voice, opera